RBigData/mpi_balance/README.md

 ```{sh}
 $ qsub hello_balance.pbs
 ```

+A correct execution produces two output files `balance.e` and `balance.o`.
+The `balance.e` is the error output and a correct execution only gives the loaded modules list.
+The `balance.o` gives "Hello" messages from all ranks, specifying node names and process ids used by `mclapply()` within each rank.

 Note that other multithreaded R packages using multiple cores are managed similarly but each may have its own parameters that specify the number of cores used.
 Some may require setting environment